Education

 Psychological development: Psychological characteristics in this context include passivity, hostility, aggressiveness, friendliness, creativity, originality of thought, etc. and this has a significant effect on how a child interacts with his/her peers and academic performance.
 For instance, a child whose memories are associated with resentment cannot be expected to compete successfully with those whose memories are associated with a feeling of what we call personal satisfaction or a sense of achievement.

-Poor cognitive functioning: Children from this home are likely to show poor cognitive functioning in areas which include poor mental alertness, attention and concentration deficit, etc., and these are needed for classroom performance.
-Poor cognitive functioning slows down the mental process of registering, selecting and reacting to information.
+Poor cognitive functioning: Children from this home are likely to show poor cognitive functioning in areas that include poor mental alertness, attention, concentration deficit, etc., and these are needed for classroom performance.
+Poor cognitive functioning slows down the mental process of registering, selecting, and reacting to information.

 Recommended: Causes of poor academic performance among students